 Analyze and discuss significant essays that have engaged and articulated sexuality and gender in contemporary societies, in the U.S. as well as other cultures; students write and workshop on these topics: bodies are battlegrounds, gender is convoluted, sex is serious; gender and sexuality are emotionally charged, politically volatile, and socially complex issues.
 Recommendations: major or minor in writing-intensive disciplines, or previous writing classes.

 GWSS:4026 French Women Writers3-4 s.h.

 Survey of 20th-century French women writers with emphasis on Simone de Beauvoir; broad range of literary works by writers including de Beauvoir, Colette, Marguerite Yourcenar, Nathalie Sarraute, Marguerite Duras, Sarah Kofman, Annie Ernaux, Christiane Rachefort; French feminist theorists who followed in de Beauvoir's footsteps, including Helene Cixous, Julia Kristeva, Luce Irigaray.
+Taught in English.
 Prerequisites: FREN:3060 and FREN:3300.
+Requirements: for 4 s.h. option—FREN:3060 and FREN:3300.
 Same as FREN:4026.

 GWSS:4090 Senior Research Seminar3 s.h.

 Design and development of individual creative or scholarly projects in the field of gender, women's and sexuality studies; emphasis on strengthening students' research and writing skills; synthesizing and extending work already completed in the major.
 Prerequisites: GWSS:1001.
 Requirements: two women's studies courses numbered above GWSS:1001.

 Supervised research, writing.
 Requirements: honors standing and completion of course work for minor in women's studies.